Avaya chooses new leader for Asia Pacific region

 The company says Ansley has a ‘strong track record’ and has achieved ‘significant results’ in various roles in the communications industry.

 Most recently he was vice president of business markets at Cisco in Canada.
-In this position he was responsible for managing advanced technologies, verticals, and architecture teams for data centre and collaboration.
+In this position he was responsible for managing advanced technologies, verticals, and architecture teams for data center and collaboration.

 He also held various international senior management positions including worldwide sales strategy, advanced technology marketing for Europe, Middle East and Africa (EMEA), and voice technology marketing in EMEA.